Nutrition ECHO: Series of Nutrition Webinars

 Dr. Mohammed Ismail is a medical doctor and public health professional with over five years of experience in clinical care and humanitarian health programming, primarily focused on refugee and internally displaced populations in Sudan.
 He holds a Master of Science in International Public Health from Liverpool John Moores University, with expertise in health systems and nutrition in crisis settings.
 Currently, he serves as Health and Nutrition Project Manager at Première Urgence Internationale, overseeing programs in primary healthcare, malnutrition treatment, and capacity building.
 Dr. Ismail is passionate about empowering frontline workers and promoting community health through culturally sensitive, evidence-based approaches.

-DTasneem Hassan
+Tasneem Hassan

 Join as a Subject Matter Expert